metabase/metabase/docs/troubleshooting-guide/sandboxing.md

 **Steps to take:**

 There is not much you can do here: if you need to sandbox data, [you can't use these databases][unsupported-databases].

+### If using Single Sign-on (SSO), are user attributes correct?

+**Root cause**: If people are logging in with SSO, but the expected attributes aren't being saved and made available, sandboxing will deny access.

+**Steps to take**:

+Our docs on [Authenticating with SAML][authenticating-with-saml] and [Authenticating with JWT][jwt-auth] explain how to use your identity provider to pass user attributes to Metabase, which (the user attributes) can be used to sandbox data.

 ## People can see **columns** they're _not_ supposed to see